poradoxy/PokeSprites/README.md

 # Todo
 - Resort sprites
 # Thank You
-Thank you to whoever I may have gotten these sprites from including -The Pokemon Company
+Thank you to anyone I may have gotten these sprites from including -The Pokemon Company
 -Pokemon Showdown
 -Poke api